MergePHP/mergephp-website/README.md

 Directory structure
 -------------------
-### docs
+### dist
-The live copy of the site is here.
-It _is_ under version control because GitHub pages serves the site directly from this folder.
-Do not add or modify any files in this directory by hand;
+The live copy of the site is here once built.
+It is not under version control; if you need to update the site you should update files in one of the other directories below.
-any changes will be lost in the next build.

-If you make changes to any files, the changes to the `docs` directory must be **in the same commit**.

-Note: `dist` would be a better name for this folder, but [due to GitHub limitations][1] it must be named docs.

 ### public
 Files that need to be available on the live site (for example images and stylesheets) are in